talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_1.md

 The client will send the message **"Ciao!"** to the server, the server will `recv()` the message and then close the connection to the client.

-It's really worth noting that a `bufsize` of **1024**, while quite common, is also completely arbitrary, and that **you** are responsible for implementing the logic for properly receiving the client message.
+It's really worth noting that a `bufsize` of **1024**, while quite common, is also completely arbitrary, and that we are only calling `recv()` once, receiving only at most **1024** bytes of data.

+**You** are responsible for implementing the logic for properly receiving the client message.
+In the next part of this series we will look on how we can accomplish that.

 The reason is that the **socket API** gives you the tools to create a connection between the client and the server, and to transmit and receive the data along that connection.
 What the data means, and how it should be interpreted by the client and server is up to you to decide.
 In other words you have to implement your own **protocol** or use an existing one.

 Think of the **socket API** as the tool that allows you to build the telegraph line, but you still need to use the morse code to communicate, or invent your own communication code.

-As last "improvement" for our server we will echo back to the client the data we received:
+As a final "improvement" for our server, we will echo back to the client the data we received:

 ```python
 // file: simple_server.py